mlubinsky/mlubinsky.github.com/spark/README.md

-The general recommendation for Spark is to have 4x of partitions to the number of cores in cluster available for application, and for upper bound — the task should take 100ms+ time to execute
+The general recommendation for Spark is to have 4x of partitions to the number of cores in cluster available for application, and for upper bound — the task should take 100ms+ time to execute How to get # of partitions: myRDD.partitions.size myRDD.getPartitions()

 ### Coalesce vs repartition